TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/writing-go-plugins.md

   fmt.Println("Developer Email:", session.MetaData["tyk_developer_email"]
 }
 ```

+The invocation of `ctx.GetSession(r)` returns an SessionState object.
-`ctx.GetSession` returns an UserSession object, the Go data structure can be found [here](https://github.com/TykTechnologies/tyk/blob/master/user/session.go#L87)
+The Go data structure can be found [here](https://github.com/TykTechnologies/tyk/blob/master/user/session.go#L106).

 Here is an [example](https://github.com/TykTechnologies/custom-plugin-examples/blob/master/plugins/go-auth-multiple_hook_example/main.go#L135) custom Go plugin that makes use of the session object.

 ## Terminating the request

 You can terminate the request within your custom Go plugin and provide an HTTP response to the originating client, such that the plugin behaves similarly to a [virtual endpoint]({{< ref "advanced-configuration/compose-apis/virtual-endpoints" >}}).

 - the HTTP request processing is stopped and other middleware in the chain won't be used
 - the HTTP request round-trip to the upstream target won't happen
 - analytics records will still be created and sent to the analytics processing flow

 This [example]({{< ref "product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-plugin-examples#custom-go-plugin-as-a-virtual-endpoint" >}}) demonstrates a custom Go plugin configured as a virtual endpoint.

 ## Logging from a custom plugin

 Your plugin can write log entries to Tyk's logging system.

 To do so you just need to import the package `"github.com/TykTechnologies/tyk/log"` and use the exported public method `Get()`: